Why do I receive .Xauthority file error messages?#

 /usr/bin/xauth: timeout in locking authority file ~/.Xauthority

 In general, problems with your .Xauthority file should not prevent you from logging in, but X11 forwarding will fail if you receive one of the error messages above.
-In case of severe lustre errors, the login to mistral might also hang.
-To ensure that the login failure is caused by lustre issues (and not by specific issues of your user account or local system) you can first check DKRZ system notifications or system status monitor.
+In case of severe Lustre errors, the login might also hang.
+To ensure that the login failure is caused by Lustre issues (and not by specific issues of your user account or local system) you can first check DKRZ system notifications or system status monitor.

-and information about your operation system to support@dkrz.de.
+and information about your operating system to support@dkrz.de.

 To clean up stale locks of .Xauthority file you can try the following command: